pippinbarr/itisasifyouweredoingwork/process/README.md

 ## Actual To Dos, None of This Tentative Bullshit

-* Email press contacts with the game
-* Release the game
+* On Wednesday: Release the game

 ### Bugs